-Diapering: it’s a dirty job, but hey, someone’s gotta do it (and that someone is…you.)
+Diapering: It’s a dirty job, but someone has to do it (and that someone is…you.)
 But how can you keep your baby’s skin as safe and irritation-free as possible?
 And what’s the deal with diaper rashes, anyway?
-We asked Peter Lio, MD, Clinical Assistant Professor of Dermatology and Pediatrics at Northwestern University Feinberg School of Medicine, how to keep your kiddo’s most delicate skin clean and cared for.
+We asked Peter Lio, MD, Clinical Assistant Professor of Dermatology and Pediatrics at Northwestern University Feinberg School of Medicine, how to keep your baby’s most delicate skin clean and cared for.

 Q: What does diaper rash look like, and how does it feel to babies?

-A: Yikes, those poor little babies can have it rough—and it’s definitely not pretty: “Diaper rash tends to start as red, irritated skin, but can progress to true skin breakdown (open, oozing) and even become infected with yeast or bacteria,” says Lio.
-“It is likely very uncomfortable for babies, especially when more severe.”
+A: “Diaper rash tends to start as red, irritated skin,” says Lio.
+“But [it] can progress to true skin breakdown (open, oozing) and even become infected with yeast or bacteria.”
+As for how diaper rash feels: well, probably not good.
+“It is likely very uncomfortable for babies, especially when [it is] more severe.”

-Q: How often should I change my baby’s diaper to avoid irritation?
+Q: How often should you change your baby’s diaper to avoid irritation?

-A: “Changing diapers frequently, but most importantly quickly after urine or stool seems to really help prevent and minimize irritation,” says Dr. Lio.
+A: “Changing diapers frequently, but most importantly quickly after urine or stool seems to really help prevent diaper rash and minimize irritation,” says Lio.

-Q: How can I reduce the chances of getting diaper rash before it starts?
+Q: How can you reduce the chances of getting diaper rash before it starts?

-Q: How do I deal with diaper rash and discomfort when it does show up?
+Q: How do you deal with diaper rash and discomfort when it does show up?

 A: “At the first sign of diaper rash, it’s important to take action to prevent it from getting worse,” says Lio.
-He recommends this course of action:
+Here’s your rash-defeating game plan in five steps:

-- Applying a thick, protective coat of diaper paste or balm after each diaper change helps support the skin, Lio says: “We often council to not remove all of the diaper balm.
-Just gently remove the top soiled layer until you see clean balm, then apply more.
+- Apply a thick, protective coat of baby diaper rash cream after each diaper change to help support the skin, Lio says: “We often council not to remove all of the diaper cream.
+Just gently remove the top soiled layer until you see clean cream, then apply more.
 This way the skin stays protected.”

 Q: How long does diaper rash generally last?